Chubek/chubek/README.md

 This profile serves as a place for all my Github projects, and as a portfolio for potential employers.
 If I am available, I am free to do projects.
 You can view my current rates [below](#hiring-rates).

 Also, I do own several bench-top electronics equipment.
-An ocilloscope, a bench-top PSU, a function generator, and I own several hundreds of pieces of electronics equipment, and some embedded hardware such as an Arduino --- my knowledge of both CISc and RISC architectures combined with my knowledge of systems can be levereged to yield embedded projects, preferably ones heavy on hardware.
+An ocilloscope, a bench-top PSU, a function generator, and I own several hundreds of pieces of electronics equipment, and some embedded hardware such as an Arduino --- my knowledge of both CISC and RISC architectures combined with my knowledge of systems can be levereged to yield embedded projects, preferably ones heavy on hardware.
 If you have such project I am willing to accept a considerable cut in payment.

 # Special Showcase